 Now I'm creating memories for my own children by making some colourful mini magnetic blocks for play!

-A couple of months ago on Pinterest I saw a post about colouring your own wooden blocks by Fun at Home with Kids.
-They looked so lovely with all their different shades and hues but my own kids are not big on their block play that is unless they're part of a world that they are creating (think fences for the animals, towers for the princess) so as much as I loved Asia's idea, making a set for my kids would seem a waste.
-But then I found these small (1/2") raw wooden unit-sized blocks #affiliatelink.
+A couple of months ago on Fun at Home with Kids I saw a post about colouring your own wooden blocks.
+They looked so lovely with all their different shades and hues but my own kids are not big on their block play unless it's part of a world that they are creating (think fences for the animals, towers for the princess) so as much as I loved Asia's idea, making a set for my kids would seem a waste but then I found these small raw wooden unit-sized blocks.
 Now these I could do something with!

-Using some liquid water colours I'd purchased from Discount School Supplies a while ago, I coloured the 200 raw blocks using Asia's simple technique of just dip-dying them in the watercolour before laying them out on baking paper to dry.
+Using some liquid water colours, I coloured 200 raw blocks using Asia's simple technique before laying them out on baking paper to dry.

 Once they were all done, we could play!

 And we made some pictures.

 How can you see them being used?
 Leave a comment, I'd love to hear your suggestions!